Ricodonto/hackerthon/README.md

-.gitignore - to hold sensitive information
+.gitignore - to prevent sensitive data from being pushed to the repository

 .github/worflows - contains defined GitHub Action Workflows

-/books.csv - dataset of the book details: title, author,ISBN, ISBN-13, language-code, average rating,number of pages,date of publication, publisher
+/books.csv - dataset of the book details: title, author,ISBN, ISBN-13, language-code, average rating,number of pages,date of publication, publisher from goodreads

-/new_books.csv - Modified version of books.csv used to retrieve only a specific data from it.
-Which are the title, author and ISBN.
+/new_books.csv - Modified version of books.csv used to retrieve only the relevant data from it.

-recommendation_history.json - Storing the books recommended for testing purposes

 /requirements.txt - Used to specify  the exact versions of python packages for our project.